yaswanth144/Covid19-prediction-using-deep-learning/README.md

 # link for dataset
 https://www.kaggle.com/khoongweihao/covid19-xray-dataset-train-test-sets
 # About the dataset
-The dataset can be found from above given link.It contains two directories train and test with CT scsn images of lungs.
+The dataset can be found from above given link.It contains two directories train and test with CT scan images of lungs.
 # Steps in detecting covid19 virus
 I am using Kaggle kernel.You can use colab or Jupyter notebook.